niplav/site/considerations_on_cryonics.md

 Taking existential risks into account is a bit harder.
 It is unclear whether most of the probability mass for existential risks should be placed before reuscitation of cryonics patients becomes feasible, or after it.
 It is also unclear how high the existential risk for humanity is overall.
-Assuming that the existential risk for humanity over the next 10000 years is ~40%<!--TODO: link Metaculus Ragnarok series, and see if someone like FHI has done some calculations on that-->, and half of that risk is placed before reuscitation, then the life expectancy of cryonics is `$\frac{8938+2850}{2}*(1-0.20)=4715.2$`.
+Assuming that the existential risk for humanity over the next 10000 years is ~40% (this number is pretty much a guess)<!--TODO: link Metaculus Ragnarok series, and see if someone like FHI has done some calculations on that-->, and half of that risk is placed before reuscitation, then the life expectancy of cryonics is `$\frac{8938+2850}{2}*(1-0.20)=4715.2$`.

 That number should be qualified further in an ["Age of Em"](https://en.wikipedia.org/wiki/The_Age_of_Em) scenario: that scenario